Eric-McKinney/dot-files/README.md

 ![colors shown in the terminal](./term_colors.png)

+Changes from your typical onedark:

+- Different black and white
+- Different bright colors

 |      color      |   hex   |       rgb       |
 |-----------------|---------|-----------------|
 | black           | #242424 | (36,  36,  36)  |